jayantcoder/LetsShop_PWA/README.md

-ShopNow PWA
+LetsShop PWA
-A Progressive Web App (PWA) built with React and Vite, featuring a product catalog, product details, contact page, and dashboard.
-The app includes offline support via vite-plugin-pwa and push notifications powered by Firebase Cloud Messaging.
+A Progressive Web App built with React and Vite, featuring a product catalog, detailed product views, a contact page, and a user dashboard.
+LetsShop offers offline support through vite-plugin-pwa and push notifications via Firebase Cloud Messaging, supporting both foreground and background notifications.
 Features

-Browse products with a carousel and grid view
+Product browsing with carousel and grid layouts Detailed product information
-View detailed product information
 Contact form for user inquiries
-Dashboard for user preferences
+User dashboard for preferences
-Offline support via service worker
+Offline access via service worker
 Push notifications for updates
 Installable as a PWA on mobile and desktop